 After retirement, you might discover that you have more time on your hands than originally expected.
-In order to fill that time, many seniors start exploring new hobbies and activities.
-But many common activities like golfing, traveling, and fishing aren’t geared towards seniors who would rather stay at home than go out.
+Now is a great time to start exploring new hobbies and activities!
+But many common activities associated wit retirement — like golfing, traveling, and fishing — aren’t geared towards seniors who would rather stay at home than go out.

 Luckily, there are plenty of senior hobbies that don’t need a lot of time, money, or physical capability, and can take place in your own living room.
 Retirement offers a perfect opportunity to learn new skills, so take a look at these seven different retirement hobbies that are perfect for creative types.